psecio/websecio/_posts/2012-09-10__Encrypted-Sessions-with-PHP.md

 Now that you have a little bit of context around the R256 level of encryption, let's take a look at how it's implemented.
 When our session is opened, the handler immediately tries to read from the data that may or may not be there.
 Obviously, with the initializing of a new session, the file won't be there, so there's nothing to read from.
 The custom session handler doesn't care about this and keeps moving on if there's nothing there.

 The first time it tries to write to the session, though, the data passes through the `encrypt` method before it finally ends up in the file.
 Here's what that method does before it finishes:

 1. Gets the correct [Initialization Vector size](http://en.wikipedia.org/wiki/Initialization_vector) for our level of encryption.
 In the case of R256, that IV size (with the CBC mode) is `32`.
 2. This length is then used to randomly generate the IV with the `mcrypt_create_iv`function.
 3. The keysize for R256 is then found (`32` again) and is used, along with the key defined in the class, to create a key for use in the [mcrypt_encrypt](http://php.net/mcrypt_encrypt) function call.
 4. The generated IV and R256-encrypted data is then appended together and `base64_encoded` and returned to the session.

 Why, do you ask, did we include the IV along with the data in the session?
 Well, the trick is that, when you use the code to generate the IV from the IV key length each time, you're going to get a different IV value.
 Since one IV was used to encrypt the data in the first place, you need that same one to be able to decrypt it on the other side.

 > **NOTE:** Several of the major frameworks handle their session encryption this way too.
 They embed the IV into the session data to make it easier to retrieve when the data is pulled back out.
 Since it's only a small piece of the information used to encrypt the data, it's relatively safe.

-Then we move along to the other major operation of the session hnadler - the `read`.
+Then we move along to the other major operation of the session handler - the `read`.
 It's pretty much just doing what we did with the `write` only in reverse.
 In the `read` method, the session handler [base64_decodes](http://php.net/base64_decode) the data and, based on another call to [get the key size](http://php.net/mcrypt_get_key_size) to get the size of the key, the string of that length is split off of the data as the IV and the rest is the actual session data.

 There's a few other getters and setters that could probably be thrown into the class to help with customizing some of the settings like the key used for the encryption or the session save path, but it's a pretty complete example.
 The way that it's set up, you can also switch out the type of encryption with whatever you want and the IV size will be automatically detected and appended correctly.